Barbecue can be a serious business.

 A chimney starter is the easiest way to get the coals lit for the grill.
 What kind of fuel should you use?
 Up to you, of course, but I would use either standard briquettes or lump hardwood charcoal.
 I am especially fond of lump charcoal because I get a better flavor and a cleaner smoke.
 Could you go all wood?
 Sure, but it needs to be something like oak or hickory, which burn steadily and slowly.
 And no logs!
 You must use chunks.

-Your life will be easier if you have a grilltop that has hinged edges that lift up.
+Your life will be easier if you have a grill top that has hinged edges that lift up.
 These allow you to position one end over the coals and add more charcoal or wood as needed as you cook.
-If you do not have one of these grilltops, make sure you can slip briquettes through the slim opening.
+If you do not have one of these grill tops, make sure you can slip briquettes through the slim opening.
 If you cannot, you can carefully lift the whole grate and add more when needed.

 Once the coals are good and hot, add a couple handfuls of the soaked wood on the coals.
 Place the top grill grate on the grill.
 Position the grill grate in a way that if you are using a hinged grill grate, one of the hinged areas lifts up over the coals so you can easily get to them.

-4. Put the meat on the grill away from the coals.
 Lay the meat over the water pans as far away from the coals as possible.
 Under no circumstances should you let the meat rest directly over the coals.
 Cook in batches if you have to, and keep the finished meat in an oven set to “warm” while you do more.

 Cover the grill, positioning the vent on the cover directly over the meat.
 This helps direct the smoke over the meat.
 Close all vents (bottom one, too!) to keep the temperature as low as you can go; if you have an especially tight lid, keep the vents open just a little.
 You are now barbecuing.